 - Well suited as a border plant or to add atmosphere to a water feature or pond.

-- Good fill for containers and planters, where their weeping habit is very effective.
+- Well suited to containers and planters, where their weeping habit is effective.

 - A very good companion plant for Crocosmia, as they remain green after the Crocosmia leaves die back in winter.